splunk/observability-workshop/docs/apm/hotrod.md

 ## 2. Viewing the Hot R.O.D. application in your browser

 !!! note "AWC/EC2 Users"
-    If you are using an AWS/EC2 instance and have access to an SSH client on your local machine, we have prepared a little helper to allow you to view the application in your browser.
-Run
+    If you are using an AWS/EC2 instance, the application will be available on port 8080 of the EC2 instance's IP address.
+Open your web browser and go to `http://{==EC2-IP==}:8080/`, you will then be able to see the application running.

-    ```bash
-    tunnelme
-    ```

-    and follow the instructions.
-This will guide you to set up a SSH tunnel from your local machine port 9123 and forward the requests to the k3s ingress load balancer on AWS.

     Then continue with the next section on how to [Generate Traffic](../../apm/hotrod/#3-generate-some-traffic-to-the-application-using-siege-benchmark).